kman4/Airbnb_analysis_NYC/README.md

   * Toggle between the different layers of average rates by neighbourhood, entire home/apt, hotel room, private room and shared room.

 **Graphs**
-  * Provides a dropdown menu for each borough to see:
+  * Provides a dropdown menu to see information for each borough:
     * Total # of Neighbourhoods Listed
     * Total # of Listing
     * Total # of Reviews